Q: Where can I learn more about American osteopathic medicine and osteopathic medical education?

-Q: What countries offer full medical practice to graduates of American colleges of osteopathic medicine and AOA-approved graduate medical education?
+Q: Which countries offer full medical practice to graduates of American colleges of osteopathic medicine?

 Q: What activities does the AOA conduct internationally?

-A. The AOA established its Bureau on International Osteopathic Medical Education and Affairs (BIOMEA) to oversee the AOA's international activity.
-The areas of involvement are listed under BIOMEA activities The AOA is also a charter member of the Osteopathic International Alliance (OIA), an international organization of osteopathic organizations.
+A: The AOA's Bureau of International Osteopathic Medicine (BIOM) promotes the highest standards of osteopathic medical education and practice throughout the world.
+BIOM’s areas of involvement are listed here.
+The AOA is also a charter member of the Osteopathic International Alliance, an international organization of osteopathic organizations.

 Q: I want to enter into training and/or practice in Canada.
 Whom should I contact?

-A: For information regarding training and/or practice in Canada, please contact Ted Findlay, DO, President, Canadian Osteopathic Association at email@example.com, or contact the College of Physicians and Surgeons of the specific province.
+A: For information regarding training and practice in Canada, please contact Keith Courtney, DO, President, Canadian Osteopathic Association, at firstname.lastname@example.org, or contact the College of Physicians and Surgeons of the specific province.

 Q: I am a student at a college of osteopathic medicine in the United States.
 I wish to participate in a clinical rotation outside of the United States.
 Whom should I contact?

-A: For information regarding clinical rotations outside of the U.S., please contact the dean in the office of your college of osteopathic medicine.
+A: For information regarding clinical rotations outside of the U.S., please contact the Dean of your college of osteopathic medicine.

-A: There are no osteopathic programs located outside of the United States that qualify an individual or group to practice as osteopathic physicians in the United States.
-If you are interested in applying to a U.S. college of osteopathic medicine, please visit the website of the American Association of Colleges of Osteopathic Medicine (AACOM).
+A: There are no osteopathic programs located outside of the United States that qualify an individual or group to practice as osteopaths or osteopathic physicians in the United States.
+To become a U.S.-based osteopathic physician, you must undertake four years of study in a school of osteopathic medicine in the U.S. For information on applying, please visit the American Association of Colleges of Osteopathic Medicine website.

 Q: I wish to have information on the AOA standards for the accreditation of colleges of osteopathic medicine.
 Whom should I contact?